ykotseruba/attention_and_driving/action_anticipation.md

 </ul>
 <ul><a name=2018_TIV_Martin></a>
 <details close>
-<summary>Martin et al., Dynamics of Driver’s Gaze: Explorations in Behavior Modeling and Maneuver Prediction, TITS, 2018 | <a href=https://doi.org/10.1109/TIV.2018.2804160>paper</a></summary>
+<summary>Martin et al., Dynamics of Driver’s Gaze: Explorations in Behavior Modeling and Maneuver Prediction, Trans.
+ITS, 2018 | <a href=https://doi.org/10.1109/TIV.2018.2804160>paper</a></summary>
 <ul>
 Dataset(s): private
 </ul>